 i, iiº, III, iv, v, VI, VII

-The seven diatonic chords formed from the key of G minor are:
+The seven diatonic chords in the G minor key are:

 i.
 G – B♭ – D (G minor chord)